alclev/carillon/README.md

 The primary goals of this project are as follows:

-1. **Integrate Arduino and ESP32 Code**: Combine Arduino and ESP32 code to enable communication between the carillon instrument and the microcontrollers.
+1. **Integrate Arduino and ESP32 Code**: Combine Arduino and ESP32 code to enable communication between the Carillon instrument and the microcontrollers.

-2. **Implement Touch Controls**: Incorporate touch functionality into the carillon instrument to allow visitors to interact with the instrument through a touch-enabled display.
+2. **Implement Touch Controls**: Incorporate touch functionality into the Carillon instrument to allow visitors to interact with the instrument through a touch-enabled display.

 3. **Improve User Experience**: Enhance the user experience by providing an intuitive and user-friendly interface for controlling the carillon.

-4. **Modernize the Carillon**: Renovate the carillon instrument to blend historical significance with modern technology, making it more appealing to visitors of all ages.
+4. **Modernize the Carillon**: Renovate the Carillon instrument to blend historical significance with modern technology, making it more appealing to visitors of all ages.

 ## Hardware Requirements